instacart/formula/docs/Integration.md

 1. Supports incremental migration / usage.
 Not all fragments need to use Formula state management.
 2. State management survives configuration changes.
 3. Supports modularization
-4. Works naturally with dagger 2
+4. Works naturally with Dagger 2

 ## Defining the first fragment contract